-The Commission takes note of the extended discussion on this issue in the Phase One Order and reiterates its finding that the generation expansion plans used in avoided cost production cost models should be based on IRP expansion plans that take into account only known and quantifiable costs.
-DEC's and DEP's calculation of avoided energy rates utilizing generation expansion plan scenarios that were selected based on the inclusion of the CO2 costs is inconsistent with the Commission's directives from the Phase One Order.
-As such, the Commission will direct DEC and DEP to recalculate their avoided energy rates utilizing generation expansion plan scenarios that do not include the costs of CO2.
-In their 2014 IRPs, DEC and DEP evaluated the portfolios identified as part of their screening analysis under a No Carbon Scenario, and found that under the base case sensitivity for fuel prices, Portfolio 1 had the lowest present value revenue requirement of the portfolios considered.27 The Commission finds that DEC and DEP should recalculate their avoided energy rates utilizing the generation expansion plans resulting from Portfolio 1 under the No Carbon Scenario.
+The Commission notes the extended discussion on this issue in the Order on Inputs and reiterates its determination that the generation expansion plans used in avoided cost production cost models should be based on IRP expansion plans that take into account only known and quantifiable costs.
+DEC's and DEP's calculation of avoided energy rates utilizing generation expansion plan scenarios that were selected based on the inclusion of the CO2 costs is inconsistent with the Commission's directives from the Order on Inputs.
+Therefore, DEC and DEP shall recalculate their avoided energy rates utilizing generation expansion plan scenarios that do not include the costs of CO2.
+In their 2014 IRPs, DEC and DEP evaluated the portfolios identified as part of their screening analysis under a No Carbon Scenario, and found that under the base case sensitivity for fuel prices, Portfolio 1 had the lowest present value revenue requirement of the portfolios considered.10 The Commission concludes that DEC and DEP should recalculate their avoided energy rates utilizing the generation expansion plans resulting from Portfolio 1 under the No Carbon Scenario.